§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 a pipeline, shall maintain that levee, dam, or weir in a condition as near as practicable to its

-and to file reports of such inspections.
-The commissioner may order the removal or
+reports of such inspections.
+The secretary may order the removal or alteration of any such

-alteration of any such dam, levee, or weir when he determines that such action is necessary
+dam, levee, or weir when he determines that such action is necessary to avoid undue

-to avoid undue interference with persons making other uses of state waters or water bottoms.
+interference with persons making other uses of state waters or water bottoms.

 Chapter, any reasonable rules, regulations, and orders that are necessary to control the offsite